The offbeat bride: Fanny, Graphic Designer, Illustrator and Graphic novelist wannabe (and Tribesmaid)

 Location & date of wedding: Ceremony: Parroquia Sagrado Corazon de Jesus.
 Reception: Akbal Lounge, Monterrey, Nuevo Leon, Mexico — October 31th, 2009

 What made our wedding offbeat: Luis and I where supposed to get married in July of this year in a wedding according to our culture and our families… but we aren't like that (I don't drink, he don't dance, we hate crowds and many other things).
-On July of 2009 we canceled everything, except our photographer and adventure, to have our wedding for Halloween, to be ourselves.
+In July of 2009, we canceled everything, except our photographer and adventure, to have our wedding for Halloween, to be ourselves.

 After that WE DIDN'T PLAN ANYTHING — just the obvious like separate a venue, some catering, get a dress, etc. We didn't plan a first dance, an entrance, or a schedule, we let it all flow.
 We didn't even meet the priest until we entered the church.

 Our cake was, at the last minute, made by the boyfriend of one husband's cousin, and our topper (at the last minute also) was a Corpse Bride figure he gave me years ago.
 Also we went to a local toy store because we didn't think about the location for our pictures — the manager was thrilled.

 Most of the things were done by me: invitations, boutounniers, favors, presentation, my friends fascinators, etc. The rest mostly we got it from the internet.
 Our reception site was a lounge bar on the second floor of a really old house in downtown Monterrey.

 At the end was a little cozy lounge reception with lots of last minute things, close friends and family.

 Our biggest challenge: I guess the biggest was dealing with the external opinion of our sudden rush to get married (most thought that i was pregnant) and the things we wanted to do.
 We were patient and explained why everything changed, and even with the drama we remained calm and smiled — everything was going to be like we wanted it.